What a year 2020 has been!

 We know the world is not quite ready for global traveling yet

 There are a few more steps to be taken before that can happen.
 Many experts say it may be towards the end of 2021.
 Others say it could be as late as mid-2022 when we can again safely choose where we wish to visit.
-Certainly, it seems it will be in order well before MV Narrative launches in late 2023.
+Certainly, it seems it will be in order well before MV Narrative launches.

 With that in mind, your team at Storylines continues to prepare for that, knowing that the lessons we have all learned in 2020 will deeply enrich us for the rest of our lives.